-Australia's regulatory framework for therapeutic goods is undergoing a number of changes in response to the Review of Medicines and Medical Devices Regulation (MMDR).
-These reforms aim to ensure the availability of products that meet the Australian standards for safety, quality and efficacy.
-The MMDR hub brings together information on the completed, ongoing and future reforms.
+Australia's regulatory framework for therapeutic goods has undergone many changes in response to the Review of Medicines and Medical Devices Regulation (MMDR).
+These reforms ensure the availability of therapeutic goods that meet the Australian standards for safety, quality and efficacy.
+The MMDR implementation hub brings together information on implemented and partially implemented reforms (where work continues to progress).